s204151/CSS_webpage/content/_index.md

 This makes the data on Stack Overflow very interesting to analyse social interactions & sub-communities on and there can be obtained insights into different kind of programming patterns.

 There will be looked into creating a directed graph network and it's sub-communities with the louvain method.
-Also looked into explorative analysis with such things as TF-IDF and Confusion matrix.
+Also looked into explorative analysis with such things as TF-IDF and modularities.

 To see the code used in this project, it can be accessed through the Jupyter Notebook link below:
 ## [Explainer Notebook](explainer-notebook.html)